 Our focus is that all children can learn and that is witnessed on a daily basis in every classroom.
 We strive as a school to continually seek improvement from our students and staff alike.
 Character Education is also something we place a great emphasis on.
 We teach and live PAWS: Positive, Attitude, Welcoming and Smart Choices.

 The staff at Chalmers Street Public School is dedicated to educational excellence.
-Our staff consists of 19 classroom teachers, an administration team, an office manager, library clerk and 2 custodians that look after our building.
-Special Education, Early Literacy, core French, gym teacher, CYW, EA and DECE are also available on-site.
+Our staff consists of 17 classroom teachers, an administration team, an office manager, library clerk and 2 custodians that look after our building.
+Special Education, Early Literacy, core French, Physical Education teacher, CYW, EA and DECE are also available on-site.

 Parents and Community